scrouzet/covid19-incrementality/README.md

-# covid19-incrementalite
-Study on incrementality of COVID-19 effect.
+# An incrementality study of the COVID-19 effect in France

-Objective : quantify death increase due to COVID-19 in France at a department level.
+Objective : quantify death increase due to COVID-19 in France at the department level.

 ## Références